-- 3.24.
-It is noted that the Issues & Options document has reduced the previous seven growth options presented in the Scoping Consultation to five options as outlined above through refining and combining options, including Option 2 sustainable travel (combination of rail and bus corridor) and Option 3 economy (combination of socio-economic and enterprise hub options).
-In this consultation document, Option 4 sustainable travel and economy effectively combines Options 2 and 3.
-It is clear from this process that the growth option to be pursued will represent a combination of all five options outlined above. - 3.25.
+3.26.
+It is noted that the Issues & Options document has reduced the previous seven growth options presented in the Scoping Consultation to five options as outlined above through refining and combining options, including Option 2 sustainable travel (combination of rail

+- 3.27.
 The options now presented in the Issues and Options, apart from Option 5: Dispersed, perform broadly similarly to each other in the SA (Table 7.1) suggesting not one option may have significantly more or less impact than any of the others when considered against the SA Framework.
 At this stage, the SA has not considered any mitigation or site-specific options for growth within settlements identified within the 'dispersed' option (5).
 There could be significant variance in how each settlement and individual sites would perform against the SA objectives.
-All of the growth options could deliver sustainable development and a combination of all options will be the most appropriate option for the development of the Plan going forward. - 3.26.
+All of the growth options could deliver sustainable development and a combination of all options will be the most appropriate option for the development of the Plan going forward. - 3.28.
 By necessity, the strategy will need to identify areas outside existing settlement boundaries for growth/development.
 The Urban Capacity Study identifies capacity for 6,145 dwellings within the existing urban boundaries.
 If the Plan proceeds with the housing figures set out in Table 9 of the Issues and Options consultation at 1,679 dwellings per annum the Urban Capacity Study would only be able to deliver a 3.66 year supply of housing.
-Land from other sources will therefore be required and it is important that all options are considered in taking the Plan forward.
+Land from other sources will therefore be required and it is important that all options are considered in taking the Plan forward. - 3.29.

-3.27.
 Combining sustainable travel (including rail) and economy will naturally direct most growth to the larger, more sustainable settlements.
 However, it is important that appropriate, proportionate growth is directed to smaller settlements in order to support the continued viability and vitality of these settlements going forward.
 This would include supporting or enhancing sustainable travel options at these locations.
 This needs to be positively planned for as part of the South Warwickshire Local Plan and as such an element of dispersal should form part of the final growth option.
 This will require a careful consideration of all of the options, including growth at existing main settlements, growth at smaller existing settlements, proximity to services and jobs, availability of infrastructure or opportunities for infrastructure delivery and a Green Belt boundary review to ensure development is not isolated beyond the defined Green Belt boundaries.